Best Sleeping Position To Turn A Breech Baby (with Pictures)

 Medical Disclaimer: The information on this page is not intended to diagnose, prevent, mitigate, treat or cure any disease!
 It is not personal medical advice.
 We recommend that you ask a doctor whenver you are looking for medical advice!

-ABOUT THE AUTHOR
+ABOUT THE AUTHORS

-Nathalie Kaufmann
+Nathalie Kaufmann & Mathias Ritter

-Nathalie is a Pregnancy and Birth Consultant and a TCM Therapist with almost 20 years of experience in Traditional Chinese Medicine (TCM), acupuncture, reflexology, Shonishin baby massage techniques, Western and Eastern massage techniques (including TUINA), as well as herbal medicine and nutrition.
+Nathalie is a pregnancy and birth Consultant and a TCM Therapist with almost 20 years of experience in Traditional Chinese Medicine (TCM), acupuncture, reflexology, Shonishin baby massage techniques, Western and Eastern massage techniques (including TUINA), as well as herbal medicine and nutrition.

 RELATED POSTS